reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 ### Key Findings
 - Impact of CDR on Mortality Prediction:
-   - Including CDR as a feature significantly improved model performance across both MIR TB and MIR TB-HIV, highlighting its predictive power in reducing mortality outcomes.
+   - Including CDR as a feature improved model performance across both MIR TB and MIR TB-HIV, highlighting its predictive power in reducing mortality outcomes.
    - In countries with dual TB-HIV burdens, the presence of CDR yielded notable improvements in sensitivity and AUC, indicating the importance of early case detection in mitigating mortality.
 - Differences Between MIR TB and MIR TB-HIV:
    - Models predicting MIR TB-HIV consistently outperformed those predicting MIR TB, likely due to the higher variability and complexity in dual-burden mortality outcomes.